 Health regions reported mostly minor or moderate recruitment efforts for the Physical Therapist classification.
-Some of the typical recruiting and retention efforts include advertising; attending career fairs; relocation allowances; offering practicums and bursaries to students; and training and educational opportunities for existing employees.
+Some of the typical recruiting and retention efforts include advertising; attending career fairs/networking; providing recruitment and relocation allowances; offering practicums/ internships and mentoring to students; as well as a variety of growth opportunities for all employees involving workplace initiative committees, leadership development, and opportunities to form study groups or attend in-service training.

 Health regions have reported that successful hiring of new graduates is largely dependent upon the timing of the new graduating classes each year.
-For instance, summer months typically see a larger number of vacancies than other times of the year.
+For example, summer months typically see a larger number of vacancies than other times of the year.

-Some rural regions have noted it is difficult to compete with the larger, urban regions when recruiting due to the attractions of a larger centre rather than pay rates.
-This years review revealed little mention of private clinics as significant competitors.
+Some rural regions have noted it is difficult to compete with the larger, urban regions when recruiting - because of the attractions a larger centre offers - rather than pay rates.

-SALARY MARKET CONDITIONS: (Employers were asked to identify situations where their salary levels are lower than other employers that they would expect to recruit employees from or other employers that recruit their employees.
-This may be local, provincial, regional, national or international depending on the occupation group and traditional recruitment relationships.
-Cost of living considerations may or may not be appropriate to factor into market salary comparisons).
+SALARY MARKET CONDITIONS: (Employers were asked to identify situations where their salary levels are lower than other employers that they would expect to recruit employees from, or other employers that recruit their employees.
+This may be local, provincial, regional, national or international, depending on the occupation group and traditional recruitment relationship.
+Cost of living considerations may or may not be appropriate to factor into market salary comparisons.)